Acute Gastritis Workup

 Other Tests

 A number of H pylori tests are available.
-They are classified as either nonendoscopy based or endoscopy based.
+These tests are classified as either nonendoscopy or endoscopy based.

-• The first test is the H pylori stool antigen test (HpSA).
 This test is based on the detection of the H pylori antigen in the stool.
-It has sensitivity and specificity of greater than 90%.
-It can be used for both the diagnosis of H pylori and the confirmation of eradication after therapy.
+It has sensitivity and specificity above 90%.
+The HpSA can be used both for the diagnosis of H pylori and the confirmation of eradication after therapy.

-• The second test is an urea breath test.
-It uses 13C- or 14C-labeled urea taken orally.
-H pylori metabolizes the urea and liberates labeled carbon dioxide that is exhaled.
+This study uses 13C- or 14C-labeled urea taken orally.
+H pylori metabolizes the urea and liberates the labeled carbon dioxide that is exhaled.
 This, in turn, can be quantified in breath samples.
 The sensitivity and specificity of the urea breath test is greater than 90%.
-This is considered the noninvasive diagnostic method of choice in situations where endoscopy is not indicated.
-It can also be used to confirm eradication after therapy
+This test is considered the noninvasive diagnostic method of choice in situations where endoscopy is not indicated.
+It can also be used to confirm eradication after therapy.

-• The first test is the rapid urease test (RUT).
-It is performed by placing a gastric biopsy specimen, obtained on endoscopy, onto a gel- or membrane-containing urea and a pH-sensitive indicator.
+The RUT is performed by placing a gastric biopsy specimen, obtained at endoscopy, onto a gel- or membrane-containing urea and a pH-sensitive indicator.
 If H pylori is present, the bacterial urease hydrolyzes urea and changes the color of the media.
 The sensitivity and specificity of this test is greater than 90%.

-• Another test is a bacterial culture H pylori.
-It is highly specific but is not widely used because of the degree of expertise required.
+Bacterial culture of H pylori is highly specific but not widely used because of the degree of expertise required.
 It is used when antibiotic susceptibilities are necessary.

 Mycobacterium tuberculosis may be diagnosed when acid-fast stain detects the bacilli in a biopsy specimen.